Help for Online Gambling Addiction

 - Have gambled with income or savings that were supposed to be used for other purposes

-- Returning to gambling to try to win back money lost while gambling
+- Return to gambling to try to win back money lost

-- Needing to gamble with larger amounts of money to achieve the desired excitement
+- Need to gamble with larger amounts of money to achieve the desired level of excitement

-Problem gamblers are notorious for avoiding seeking treatment and are good at hiding the symptoms.
+Problem gamblers are notorious for avoiding treatment and are good at hiding symptoms.
 If you suspect a loved one has a gambling problem, please seek help immediately.
-The following signs may indicate someone you know has a gambling problem.
+The following signs may indicate someone you know has a gambling problem:

 - They gamble more than they intend

-- There are arguments over gambling and gambling money
+- There are arguments over gambling and money

 - They are missing school or work to gamble

-- Other people are saying that person has a gambling problem
+- Other people are saying that the person has a gambling problem

 - They are feeling guilty about gambling